Since Gemma 4 added a 12B model, I tried testing Japanese language performance, voice input, and MTP on the DGX Spark

 | 31B | Dense | Largest, highest accuracy |

 What I personally found interesting about the 12B is that its architecture is encoder-free.
-Conventional multimodal models typically convert images or audio into vectors using dedicated encoders before passing them to the language model.
+Until now, multimodal models typically converted images and audio into vectors using dedicated encoders before passing them to the language model.
 Gemma 4 12B feeds both images and audio directly into the LLM body through lightweight embedding layers.
-On the image side, a 35M parameter embedding layer replaces what would have been 27 layers of an image encoder, projecting 48×48 pixel patches with a single matrix multiplication.
-On the audio side, the design is remarkably lean: 16kHz waveforms are simply sliced into 40ms frames (640 values each) and linearly transformed.
-Since images, audio, and text all share the same weights, fine-tuning can be done all at once with a single model.
+On the image side, a 35M-parameter embedding layer replaces what used to be 27 layers of image encoder, projecting 48×48 pixel patches with a single matrix multiplication.
+On the audio side, the design is boldly simple: 16kHz waveforms are cut into 40ms frames (640 values each) and passed through a linear transformation.
+Since images, audio, and text all share the same weights, fine-tuning can be done with a single pass covering all modalities.

 | Benchmark | Score |